 Following graduation from law school, Ms. Pulliam served as law clerk to the Honorable Barbara M.G.
 Lynn of the United States District Court for the Northern District of Texas.

 Ms. Pulliam is active in the community.
-She long served as Secretary of the Board of Directors of the Dallas Contemporary, Dallas’s contemporary art museum.
+She long served as Secretary of the Board of Directors of the Dallas Contemporary, Dallas' contemporary art museum.
 She serves as a Director of the Texas Law Review Association.
-She actively supports many other organizations including Girls Inc. of Metropolitan Dallas and Attorneys Serving the Community, an organization of women lawyers supporting local nonprofits.
+She actively supports many other organizations including Attorneys Serving the Community, an organization of women lawyers supporting local nonprofits.